GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_external_integration_gke/cloud_deploy_external_integration_gke.md

 gcloud pubsub topics create clouddeploy-approvals
 ```

 ### Confirm topic creation

-To confirm these topics have been created, navigate to the Google Cloud Pub/Sub Topics control panel.
+To confirm these topics have been created, navigate to the Pub/Sub **Topics** page.
 You should see all three topics created.

 <walkthrough-menu-navigation sectionId="CLOUDPUBSUB_SECTION;topic"></walkthrough-menu-navigation>

 These are the topics that Google Cloud Deploy will use to publish events.
-Google Pub/Sub topics are accessed through a subscription.
+Pub/Sub topics are accessed through a subscription.
 You will use the `clouddeploy-operations` topic, so that topic will need a corresponding subscription.

 ### Create a topic subscription

-To create a subscription for the `clouddeploy-operations` Google Pub/Sub topic, run the following command in your Cloud Shell:
+To create a subscription for the `clouddeploy-operations` Pub/Sub topic, run the following command in your Cloud Shell:

 ```bash
 gcloud pubsub subscriptions create clouddeploy-resources-sub --topic clouddeploy-resources